carpentries-incubator/hpc-intro/_episodes/17-responsiblity.md

 > > 3. `rsync -raz` adds compression, which will save some bandwidth.
 If you have a strong CPU at
 > >    both ends of the line, and you're on a slow network, this is a good choice.
 > > 4.
 This command first uses `tar` to merge everything into a single file, then `rsync -z` to
 > >    transfer it with compression.
-With this large *number* of files, latency per-file can hamper
+With this large *number* of files, metadata overhead can hamper
 > >    your transfer, so this is a good idea.
 > > 5.
 This command uses `tar -z` to compress the archive, then `rsync` to transfer it.
 This may
 > >    perform similarly to #4, but in most cases (for large datasets), it's the best combination